raspberrypilearning/networking-lessons/RPi-static-ip-address.md

 If you still cannot see your IP address, or it is different to the one you set, then open the `interfaces` file, as in step 1 of Setup, and check that your edits are correct.

+##Clean up - reverting the changes

+Normally you don't want your computer set to use a static IP address.
+You can change the network configuration back by editing the `interfaces` file as follows:

+1. Type `sudo nano /etc/network/interfaces` at the command prompt.

+2. Look for the line:

+    ```
+    iface eth0 inet static
+    ```

+3. Change the word `static` to `dhcp`

+4. Comment out the following lines by putting a `#` in front (you can delete them entirely but you may want them again later):

+    ```
+    #address 192.168.0.2
+    #netmask 255.255.255.0
+    #network 192.168.0.0
+    #broadcast 192.168.0.255
+    #gateway 192.168.0.1
+    ```
+5. Save the file with `CTRL + O` and then exit nano with `CTRL + X` then `sudo reboot'